Techo-Startup-Center/CamDX-Documents/standalone_security_server_installation_and_configuration.md

 ```

 Ensure that the security server user interface at <https://SECURITYSERVER_IP:4000> can be opened in a Web browser.
 To log in, use the account name chosed during the installation.
-The web browser may display a connection refused -error while the user interface is still starting up.
+The web browser may display a connection refused error while the user interface is still starting up.

 ## 4. CONFIGURATION
 ### 4.1 SECURITY SERVER MEMBER INFORMATION